Ray Argall: 1980s

 Argall's most notable collaborations in this period were with directors Brian McKenzie and Ian Pringle.
 In a working relationship with McKenzie which has continued for over thirty years, Argall has taken various roles on both McKenzie's documentaries and his dramas.
 Argall was cinematographer on all of Pringle's distinctive feature films which were well received at prestigious European Film Festivals, including Cannes and Berlin.
 Argall's work on these films garnered him a number of cinematography awards, most notably from the Australian Cinematographers Society which honoured him with accreditation in 1989.
 In this same year, Argall wrote and directed his first feature film Return Home.

 1990s

 On its release in 1990, Return Home was met with widespread critical acclaim, receiving that year's Best Director award from the Australian Film Institute and the awards for Best Director and Best Film from the Film Critics Circle of Australia.
 It screened at Berlin, Edinburgh, Seattle and other international Festivals.
-Return Home which was dubbed a “gem” of the Australian cinema was remastered in 2002 for the National Film & Sound Archive’s Kodak/Atlab Cinema Collection of Australian classics.
-It was the first feature photographed by 25 year-old cinematographer Mandy Walker ACS ASC who had been assisting and operating for Argall and working as Director of Photography on his shorter directing projects.
-Exceptionally, this film had four other women heads of department along with Walker: production designer, costume designer, sound and producer.
+Return Home which was dubbed a "gem" of the Australian cinema was remastered in 2002 for the National Film & Sound Archive's Kodak/Atlab Cinema Collection of Australian classics.
+It was the first feature photographed by 25 year-old cinematographer Mandy Walker, who had been assisting and operating for Argall and working as Director of Photography on his shorter directing projects.